KittyGiraudel/sass-guidelines/index.md

 If you happen to be a framework developer or library writer, you might find yourself dealing with variables that are not meant to be updated in any circumstances: constants.
 Unfortunately (or fortunately?), Sass does not provide any way to define such entities, so we have to stick to strict naming conventions to make our point.

 As for many languages, I suggest all-caps snakerized variables when they are constants.
-Not only is this a very old convention, but it also constrats well with usual lowercased hyphenated variables.
+Not only is this a very old convention, but it also contrasts well with usual lowercased hyphenated variables.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">